huntertorset/Software-Engineering-Project/Test-Suite-1.md

 Name: "Is there a website?”

-Purpose: When successful, this test demonstrates that the user can reach the website and see a title, and a blank bar chart with no data.
+Purpose: When successful, this test demonstrates that the user can reach the website and see a title, and a mocked up bar chart.

 Precondition: The computer is turned on and has an active connection to a network.
 The Google Chrome Browser is installed on the computer.

 Steps:
 Open the Google Chrome Browser.
-Open the file titled “____” in Google Chrome.
+Open the file titled “FlightData.html” in Google Chrome.

-Postcondition: The browser displays a website with a title, and a bar chart with no data, but labels.
+Postcondition: The browser displays a website with a title, and a bar chart mockup with labels.